 If you haven’t had your fill of hiking in Chamonix yet, Courmayeur and its surrounding areas offer incredible day hiking opportunities as well.
 The scenery and terrain on this side of Mont Blanc (called Monte Bianco on the Italian side) is different from the best hikes in Chamonix but no less stunning.

 My favorite day hike from Courmayeur is through the Val Veny to Rifugio Elisabetta.

 To start this hike, you’ll want to take the shuttle from the main Courmayeur bus station to La Visaille.
-The summer bus schedule hasn’t been released yet for me to show you, but what I did was go to the Courmayeur bus ticket office and ask for tickets to hike Val Veny.
+Go to the Courmayeur bus ticket office and ask for tickets to hike Val Veny.
 It was as simple as that and only cost a few euros.
-To check for updates, refer to the savda.it website.
+To check for updates, refer to the savda.it website (Courmayeur bus transportation).

 The start of the hike is just past the bus stop at Chalet del Miage which runs a bar and restaurant.
 This is a good place to fill up on drinks and food for the hike if you haven’t done so already.

 Follow the road over the river then follow the signs towards Lago Combal.
 You’ll hike up, up, up, and along icy Alpine rivers and rocky mountainsides, through pine forests, fuchsia flowers, and what looks like the American southwest to the Val Veny.
 This valley of the Mont Blanc massif is believed to be one of the most beautiful valleys in the Aosta Valley, the smallest of Italy’s 20 regions and famous for its natural beauty.

 The path from here to Rifugio Elisabetta is super straightforward with little room for error.
 It’s almost sidewalk-like in its ease.